-Students admitted to this program are expected to have ten $\bigstar 3$ courses in Religious Studies courses beyond the 100 level in their undergraduate studies.
-Students who satisfy this requirement and who wish to complete a thesis-based master's degree will be required to take four $\bigstar 3$ graduate courses in Religious Studies, plus two $\bigstar 3$ courses relevant to their particular focus and write and defend a thesis in the area of Religious Studies
+Students admitted to this program are expected to have ★30 in Religious Studies courses beyond the 100 level in their undergraduate studies.
+Students who satisfy this requirement and who wish to complete a thesis-based master's degree will be required to take ★12 in graduate courses in Religious Studies, plus ★6 in courses relevant to their particular focus and write and defend a thesis in the area of Religious Studies.

-Students admitted with less than the above prerequisite will be required to take up to three additional graduate-level courses in Religious Studies depending on their academic background, or take a qualifying term, or take a qualifying year.
+Students admitted with less than the above prerequisite will be required to take a qualifying term, or a qualifying year.
 The option to be chosen and exact amount of additional courses will be determined individually by the graduate committee.